NguQuang/RISC_SPM/README.md

 ## Memory Unit
 For simplicity, the memory unit of the machine is modeled as an array of D flip-flops that form a **256 bytes** RAM

+## Testbench
+To ensure the working of the machine, each module has it own testbench : Memory Unit, Control Unit, Register Unit, Arithmetic Logic Unit.